Devotionals for the New Year

 Yearly devotional books.
 However, many people like to get a book with readings for the entire year.
 If you are shopping for a yearly devotional, the two classic, all-time best, in my opinion, are Experiencing God Day-by-Day, by Henry T. Blackaby and Richard Blackaby, and My Utmost for His Highest, by Oswald Chambers (I recommend spending a little extra to get the updated edition of Chambers, because his work was originally written in 1917, and the language of the original can be difficult to follow.)

 Jesus Calling by Sarah Young is an extremely popular devotional that uses the literary device of speaking to the reader as if it is the words of Jesus Himself.
 The devotionals in Jesus Calling are very brief but quite encouraging, especially to those who need to find peace in their lives.
 However, the devotional has been criticized because the author claims she received the messages directly from Jesus, and some authors have pointed out minor errors in her book that prove not all messages were directly from God.
 (For more on this controversy, check the excellent book review by Tim Challies here.)
 Despite these criticisms, I think her devotional is very helpful, and to her credit, Young includes scripture references at the end of each devotional.
+Young also has published spin-off devotionals that are similar, such as Dear Jesus.
 Daily Guideposts, published annually by Guideposts magazine, include many inspiring stories by a different author every day, and while they are well-written, they rarely cause you to think deeply.
 Voices of the Faithful, edited by Beth Moore, has devotional stories by missionaries.
 Our Love Is Here to Stay: A Daily Devotional for Couples, by Tony and Lois Evans, is an outstanding book for married couples, well-written, interesting, and full of practical wisdom.

 Bible reading.
 Of course, no devotional is a substitute for reading the Bible itself.
 If you have never read through the Bible, perhaps you could begin with a chapter of the New Testament every weekday, which would get you through the entire New Testament in a year.
 Or if you are ready to do more, you could add one Psalm a day and read through the Psalms twice in a year.
 If you wish to read the whole Bible in a year, read about three Old Testament chapters and one New Testament chapters a day.
 You may also want to consider using a new translation each year, so that you learn fresh insights.
 The Message and the New Living Translation are easy to read, but are not literal translations.
 The Holman Christian Standard Bible is an accurate, easy-to-read translation that sometimes chooses to be bold in using an alternate reading from the traditional translation of a text.
 The English Standard Version is an accurate, literary translation that follows the traditional wording of scripture.